Dmitry Galkovsky: The Infinite Deadlock

 Many other subjects are covered in passing, including the nature and purpose of philosophy, a discussion of Platonism and Aristotelianism, and an analysis of the characters of Anton Chekhov and Vladimir Lenin.

 Critical reception

-Parts from The Infinite Deadlock were published in the USSR in both the "liberal" journal Novy Mir and the "nationalist" periodical Nash Sovremennik (Наш Современник).
+Parts of The Infinite Deadlock were published in the USSR in both the 'liberal' journal Novy Mir and the 'nationalist' periodical Nash Sovremennik.
 It sparked some interest and discussion in the press, though many official critics condemned the novel.
-The third edition of The Infinite Deadlock contains a selection of hypothetical critical reactions (written by Galkovsky himself) to the work from across the ideological spectrum.
+The third edition of The Infinite Deadlock contains a selection of hypothetical critical reactions (written by Galkovsky himself) to the work, from across the ideological spectrum.

 The Infinite Deadlock is also cited in: